LBHackney-IT/API-Playbook/docs/listener_boilerplate.md

 These [events](http://localhost:3000/API-Playbook/serverless_lambda#events) can be used to trigger AWS Lambda functions to perform the necessary processing.
 In order to facilitate the creation of these functions there is a base template project that can be used to scaffold a "listener" Lambda function application.
 The template uses an extensible internal architecture designed to make implementing processing logic as simple as possible and comes with the following pre-built:
-* CircleCi pipline that just needs amending for your own specific project demands
+* CircleCI pipline that just needs amending for your own specific project demands
-* Basic terraform configuration for dev, staging and production environments.
+* Basic terraform configuration for development, staging and production environments.
 * Pre-configured setup of AWS Lambda logging and XRay.
-* Fully working example of an SQS message event tirggering processing to update DynamoDb.
+* Fully working example of a Simple Query Service (SQS) message event triggering processing to update DynamoDb.
 * Full unit test coverage of all sample code, including end-to-end tests using BDDfy.